ccai1/fatality-patrol/README.md

 ## known bugs

 When the explorer reaches a treasure or wall (base cases), its position could not incremented to reach the actual treasure/wall without causing a null pointer exception (in the Vector subclass in Maze and add method).

+## v1

+Add clarifying comments to the classes, especially the MazeSolver algorithm.
+Implement the Displayer class like UserOfMaze in UserOfMazeSolver.